 There are many reasons a business account is necessary.
 It will help you save time and money.
-A business account will help protect your personal assets (if you follow rule #1).
+A business account will help protect your personal assets (if you follow Tip #2).
 And it will help you maintain better books and run a better business.

 5 Properties, 5 Accounts?

-Not long ago, when manual bookkeeping and data entry in paper ledgers was still common, experts recommended having a separate account for each rental property.
-Separate accounts made it easier to keep track of transactions for different properties, but could become unmanageable as the portfolio grew.
+Long ago, separate accounts made it easier to keep track of transactions for different properties, but could become unmanageable as the portfolio grew.
 Nowadays, accounting software can accurately track the expenses for multiple properties all within a single bank account.

 So, do you need a separate bank account for every property?
 It’s probably unnecessary, unless you’re holding your properties in separate LLCs (in which case you should have a bank account for each LLC).
 Talk to your lawyer or CPA if you’re unsure.

 One caveat exists with security deposits.
 Check your local laws as they may require you to hold security deposits in separate accounts.